ssbclarke/madi-core-ames/docs/generator/docs/getting-started/developer-getting-started.md

 ---
-sidebar_position: 2
+sidebar_position: 3
+slug: '/advanced'
+title: 'Advanced'
 ---

-# Getting Started
+# Advanced Getting Started
 The service is composed of three major components, a frontend interface, a Node API on a PostgresDB, and a Langchain Pipeline server.

 The tool set is as follows: